Training Plans

 The last two weeks of a 5K plan usually involve a taper: you keep running but reduce the total distance slightly, letting your body absorb the training before the event.
 This is not slacking off.
 It's how runners of every level finish a race feeling their best rather than showing up already tired.

 On race day itself, start slower than you think you need to.
 The excitement of a crowd and the fresh legs from tapering make it easy to sprint the first half-mile and suffer through the second mile and a half.
+A useful trick: run the first quarter mile at what feels like an almost embarrassingly easy pace, then settle into your normal conversational effort.
 Hold back early, and you'll have more energy when it counts.

 If you want a complete guide to preparing for your first event from start to finish, our article on how to train for your first 5K covers race-day strategy alongside the weekly training structure.